Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 Step 1: Deploy Infrastructure

-This step updates your existing Azure Resources release pipeline to deploy MongoDB Atlas (primary database) and Azure Document DB (MongoDB) (replica reporting database) alongside your current infrastructure.
+This step updates your existing Azure Resources release pipeline to deploy the current shared topology:

 Prerequisites